ANSANJAY/Routing-Table-Manager/client.md

 ### client.c: An Overview

-This file appears to define the operations of a client in a client-server model.
+This file  define the operations of a client in a client-server model.
 Its primary role is to communicate with a server over UNIX domain sockets and synchronize its copy of certain network data structures like routing tables and MAC lists.

 ---